Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/automation-overview.md

 ## Output Params / Context Reference

-Hornbill Automation nodes provide output parameters which can be accessed through Variable Picker or Decision node in a Business Process.
+Hornbill Automation nodes provide output parameters which can be accessed through Variable Picker or Decision node in a workflow.
 The value in Result Reference of a node is appended to the reference of each output parameter.